Pyrdacor/Ambermoon/Disks/Bugfixing/German/AdditionalFixes.md

 Based on 1.07.

-- Fixed stair texture in Sansrie's temple 1.
+- Fixed stair texture in Sansri's temple 1.
   - Map 422 (x=14, y=11)
   - Changed byte 0x3D2 from 0x72 to 0x73
 - When returning with Dorina to Dor Kiredon the text